The Dempsey Cronin Memorial Invitational

 Hi!
 I'm Ausha

-I'm a current sophomore at American University majoring in a mix of poli sci/econ, probably going to do some form of debate here too.
-In high school I did 2 years of policy and 2 years of LD, running stock and critical args in both.
+I competed in Policy 2017-2019 and LD 2019-2021 in Washington State, running stock and critical args in both.
 I finished top 50 at NSDA Nats in 2021 and was the WA state LD champion.

 Put me on the email chain if you make one : ausha.L.curry@gmail.com